Hamiltonian learning via quantum Zeno effect: Introduction

 As a more practical alternative, black-box unitary models treat the system as an unknown process accessible only through simple initial state preparation, black-box application of the Hamiltonian dynamics, and measurements \cite{Gu_2024_blackboxHL}.
 While these approaches avoid complex state preparation, the learning task remains fundamentally challenging due to the exponential growth of the Hilbert space with system size.

 A promising direction is to leverage the intrinsic structure of many physical systems.
 In particular, a large class of relevant models is governed by geometrically local Hamiltonians, where interactions are limited to nearby qubits on a spatial layout.
 This structure provides a natural advantage: focusing on local interactions reduces the complexity of the reconstruction task \cite{dasilva2011}.
-Following this direction, recent works have introduced Hamiltonian reshaping strategies, which modify the effective dynamics to make the learning task more tractable while preserving information about the original parameters.
+Following this direction, recent works have introduced Hamiltonian reshaping strategies, by which we mean procedures that alter the system’s dynamics in a controlled way, suppressing unwanted couplings while preserving an effective Hamiltonian whose parameters can still be traced back to those of the original model.
 A standard method applies random Pauli operations during the evolution to average out undesired terms \cite{Huang_2023_heisemberscaling}, akin to dynamical decoupling techniques \cite{Wang_2015_dynamicaldecoupling}.
 However, these protocols often require demanding operations, such as frequent gate applications or fine-grained control over specific Hamiltonian components, which are challenging to implement on current hardware.
 Moreover, such control sequences typically increase the total evolution time, pushing the system closer to decoherence.